solidity-labs-io/forge-proposal-simulator/docs/guides/governor-oz-proposal.md

 ## Proposal Contract

-Here we are using the GovernorOZProposal_01 proposal present in the [fps-example-repo](https://github.com/solidity-labs-io/fps-example-repo/blob/main/src/proposals/simple-vault-governor-oz/GovernorOZProposal_01.sol).
-We will use this contract as a reference for the tutorial.
+The `GovernorOZProposal_01` proposal is available in the [fps-example-repo](https://github.com/solidity-labs-io/fps-example-repo/blob/main/src/proposals/simple-vault-governor-oz/GovernorOZProposal_01.sol).
+This contract is used as a reference for this tutorial.

 Let's go through each of the overridden functions.